 The approval of a variation from Section 24-122(a) is unique to the Subdivision Regulations and under the sole approval authority of the Planning Board.
-There is no other known law, ordinance, or regulation that would be violated by this request.
-Further, this PPS and variation request were referred to the affected public utility companies, and none opposed the variation request.
+Staff are not aware of any other law, ordinance, or regulation that would be violated by this request.
+Further, this PPS and variation request were referred to the affected public utility companies, and none have opposed the variation request.